Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 A mass-spring system in which a mass is attached to the end of a spring.
 The more we move the mass from its equilibrium, the greater its resistance and the more it will be repelled back toward equilibrium.
 Courtesy: [flippingphysics.com](http://flippingphysics.com).
 {: style="font-size: medium;"}

 In an **elastic network model (ENM)**, we imagine nearby alpha carbons of a protein structure to be connected by springs.
 Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other.
 A major strength of ProDy is its implementation of a **Gaussian network model (GNM)**, an ENM for molecular dynamics.
 We describe how a GNM works in the following section.

 **Note:** The following section is at times mathematically advanced, so feel free to skim it if you do not have a background in linear algebra.
 A full treatment of the mathematics of GNMs can also be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>
 {: .notice--warning}

 ## An Introduction to Gaussian Network Models

 In this section, we will introduce GNM using our old friend human hemoglobin protein (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>).
-The first step in GNM analysis is to convert hemoglobin into a system of nodes and springs.
-As mentioned above, this can be easily done by stripping the protein to only alpha carbons and connecting alpha carbons that are within a threshold distance; the figure below uses a value of 7.3 angstroms.
+We first convert hemoglobin into a network of nodes and springs, in which each alpha carbon is given by a node, and two alpha carbons are connected by a string if they are within a threshold distance; the figure below uses a threshold value of 7.3 angstroms.

 <!--
 Study by Kundu et al. showing that 7.3 Å being the optimal cutoff across a set of 113 proteins.
 -->

 [![image-center](../assets/images/600px/hemoglobin_enm.png){: .align-center}](../assets/images/hemoglobin_enm.png)
-Conversion of human hemoglobin (left) to an elastic network model with cutoff distance of 7.3 Å (right).
+Conversion of human hemoglobin (left) to a network of nodes and springs (right) in which two nodes are connected by a spring if they are within a 7.3 angstroms.
 {: style="font-size: medium;"}

-Each node in the model is subject to **Gaussian fluctuations** that cause it to deviate in position from its equilibrium.
-As a direct consequence, the distance between nodes will also undergo Gaussian fluctuations.
+As the alpha carbons within a protein move randomly, they are subject to **Gaussian fluctuations** that cause them to deviate in position from their equilibrium positions.
+As a result, the distance between nodes will also undergo Gaussian fluctuations.

+Although atomic fluctuations are powered by randomness, the movements of protein atoms are in fact heavily coordinated, owing to the evolution of the proteins to perform replicable tasks.
+As a result, the oscillations of these particles are often highly correlated and can be summarized by using a combination of functions explaining them, or **modes**.
+The paradigm resulting from the insight of breaking down oscillations into a comparatively small number of modes that summarize them is called **normal mode analysis (NMA)** and powers the elastic model that ProDy implements.

 For a given node *i* and node *j*, the equilibrium position is represented by the equilibrium position vector $$ R_i^0 $$ and $$ R_j^0 $$.
 The fluctuation for node *i* and node *j* is represented by instantaneous fluction vectors $$ \Delta R_i $$ and $$ \Delta R_j $$.
 The distance between node *i* and node *j* at equilibrium is represented by the equilibrium distance vector $$ R_{ij}^0 $$, and the distance between nodes *i* and *j* in fluctuation is represented by the instantaneous distance vector $$ R_{ij} $$.
 Finally, we can calculate the fluctionation in the distance, $$ \Delta R_{ij} = R_{ij} - R_{ij}^0 = \Delta R_j - \Delta R_i $$.

 [![image-center](../assets/images/600px/gaussian_fluctuations.png){: .align-center}](../assets/images/gaussian_fluctuations.png)
 Schematic showing gaussian fluctuations between two nodes.
 Equilibrium positions of node *i* and node *j* are represented by distance vectors $$ R_i^0 $$ and $$ R_j^0 $$.
 The equilibrium distance between the nodes is labelled $$ R_{ij}^0 $$.
 The instantaneous fluction vectors, are labelled $$ \Delta R_i $$ and $$ \Delta R_j $$ and the instantaneous distance vector is labeled $$ \Delta R_{ij} $$.
 Image courtesy of Ahmet Bakan.